syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 ## Sorting events

-The data grid provides the following events for the sorting functionality,
+The data grid provides the following events for the sorting functionality:

 * [SortColumnsChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionChanging): This event is invoked while sorting the column at execution time before the column gets sorted.
-It helps to cancel the sorting action by setting the `Cancel` property of [DataGridSortColumnsChangingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSortColumnsChangingEventArgs.html).
+It helps to `cancel` the sorting action by setting the Cancel property of the [DataGridSortColumnsChangingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSortColumnsChangingEventArgs.html).
 * [SortColumnsChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionChanged): This event is invoked after the column is sorted.
-These two events are triggered with `DataGridSortColumnsChangingEventArgs` and [DataGridSortColumnsChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSortColumnsChangedEventArgs.html) that contains the following properties:
+These two events are triggered with the `DataGridSortColumnsChangingEventArgs` and [DataGridSortColumnsChangedEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSortColumnsChangedEventArgs.html) that contains the following properties:

-**AddedItems**: Gets the collection of `SortColumnDescription` objects that are added to `SortColumnDescriptions` collection for sorting.
+**AddedItems**: Gets the collection of the `SortColumnDescription` objects that are added to the `SortColumnDescriptions` collection for sorting.
-**RemovedItems**: Gets the collection of `SortColumnDescription` objects that are removed from `SortColumnDescriptions` collection.
+**RemovedItems**: Gets the collection of the `SortColumnDescription` objects that are removed from the `SortColumnDescriptions` collection.

-The following code snippet demonstrates how to cancel sorting for a particular column by using the `SortColumnsChanging` event,
+The following code sample demonstrates how to cancel sorting for a particular column by using the `SortColumnsChanging` event,

 {% tabs %}
 {% highlight xaml %}